 Although I love mixing and matching scrapbook paper from different designers and brands, from time to time it feels nice to buy a coordinating set of papers that you know will work together no matter what.
 Sometimes, the packaging itself contains design elements that are nice.
 You can sometimes conserve paper by using the packaging as well as the product itself like I did in this simple layout below.
 Take note of the triangles behind the top image:

 This particular Kurio brand paper collection contained a packaging element where it showed each of the papers contained in the pack in layered triangles.
-These triangles were set against a neutral background, and the layered triangles blended in well with the page.
+These triangles were set against a neutral backround, and the layered triangles blended in well with the page.

 I used a paper cutter to slice off the Kurio branding, then layered this strip on top of a coordinating sheet of paper.